Generic name: Zolpidem tartrate

 - have a lung disease or breathing problems

 - are breastfeeding or plan to breastfeed.
-Zolpidem Tartrate Tablets passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby while you take Zolpidem Tartrate Tablets.
+Zolpidem tartrate tablets passes into your breast milk and may harm your baby.
+Talk to your healthcare provider about the best way to feed your baby during treatment with Zolpidem tartrate tablets.

 Zolpidem Tartrate Tablets may cause serious side effects, including:

-- getting out of bed while not being fully awake and do an activity that you do not know youare doing.
-See "What is the most important information I should know about Zolpidem Tartrate Tablets? "
+- See "What is the most important information I should know about Zolpidem Tartrate Tablets? "

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.